There's no such thing as an easy B2B sale. To succeed in this environment, you need a strategy that is built on the fundamentals of good business.

 (article continues below)

-Acquire a barbecue restaurant lead list.
+Acquire a lumber treating and drying business lead list.

 Sales Team Considerations